hbrandon15/portfolioWebsite/README.md

 # Brandon Hernandez Portfolio

-A personal portfolio website built with [Astro](https://astro.build), featuring responsive design, custom components, and automated deployment to GitHub Pages with support for a custom domain.
+A personal and professional portfolio website built with [Astro](https://astro.build), featuring responsive design, custom components, and automated deployment to GitHub Pages with support for a custom domain.
+This site showcases both my software development work and my photography business.

 ## 🚀 Features